Medicaid and CHIP

 - 65 or older

-- Youth who have “aged out” of foster care until they reach age 26
+- Someone who has “aged out” of foster care until you reach age 26

 - Living with a disability